JustinGoheen/quant-lab/README.md

 > **Note**
 >
-> The instructions shown below uses the lightning-quant path as a custom PREFIX
+> The instructions shown below uses the quant-lab path as a custom PREFIX

 To install the source version in Linux, do the following: